dogecoin/dogecoin/doc/gitian-building.md

                     l for Linux, w for Windows, x for MacOS -j proc             Number of processes to use.
 Default 2 -m n                Memory to allocate in MiB.
+Default 2000 --enable-cache      Use local apt-cacher server.
+If you need to specify host, use MIRROR_HOST environment variable

-Default 2000 -c|--commit         Indicate that the version argument is for a commit or branch -u|--url repo       Specify the URL of the repository.
+-c|--commit         Indicate that the version argument is for a commit or branch -u|--url repo       Specify the URL of the repository.
 Default is https://github.com/dogecoin/dogecoin --test              CI TEST.
 Uses Docker